Avanade/Beef/tools/Beef.Test.NUnit/README.md

 The [`AgentTester`](./AgentTester.cs) provides a means to invoke an API and _assert_ (expect) a given response to be considered valid.
 The `AgentTester` invokes the API via its corresponding [Service Agent](../../docs/Layer-ServiceAgent.md).
 The advantage of this is that the HTTP request/response, HTTP headers, URL parameterisation, etc. are verified, as well as the underlying _intra-domain_ business logic and corresponding data services.

-The `AgentTester` has a `Create` method to simplify the construction to enable fluent-style method-chaining to _assert_ (expect) and execute a selected API operation; these _asserts_ are as follows:
+The `AgentTester` has a `Test` method to simplify the construction enabling fluent-style method-chaining to _assert_ (expect) and execute a selected API operation; these _asserts_ are as follows:

 Method | Description
 -|-